Elaine Mikesell (1942 - 2020) - Obituary

-WAPAKONETA — Elaine L. Mikesell, 78, of Wapakoneta, passed away on Friday, October 16, 2020, due to injuries sustained from an automobile accident.
+Elaine L. Mikesell, 78, of Wapakoneta, passed away on Friday, October 16, 2020 due to injuries sustained from an automobile accident.

-She was born on April 28, 1942, in Cleveland, OH to Russell & Flora Belle (Snell) Miller who preceded her in death.
-On July 24, 1965, she married Alan Mikesell and he survives in Wapakoneta.
+She was born on April 28, 1942 in Cleveland, OH to Russell and Flora Belle (Snell) Miller who preceded her in death.
+On July 24, 1965 she married Alan Mikesell and he survives in Wapakoneta.

 Survivors include sons David (Amy) Mikesell of Bluffton, and Philip (Nikki) Mikesell of Lima; grandchildren Caleb, Isaiah, Leah, and Seth Mikesell; and sisters Norma (Bill) Reiners and Ruth (Bill) Brown.